 The air and/or humidity left inside the refrigeration circuit can contaminate the refrigerant and cause abnormal spikes in pressure, leading to eventual compressor malfunction.
-Therefore, after having connected the indoor and outdoor units to create a closed system, it is necessary to bleed the air and humidity out of the circuit through the use of a vacuum pump.
+Therefore, after having connected the indoor and outdoor units to create a closed system, it is necessary to bleed the air and humidity out of the circuit by using a vacuum pump.